Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Connection Matrix Algorithm

-\item For each $w \in \fP^p_n$, add the column from $D$ indexed by $\rho(w)$ to columns on the right with a suitable coefficient, so that the row labelled by the pivot $\rho(d(w))$ has a single non-zero entry (the one for the column indexed by $\rho(w)$).
+\item For each $w \in \fK^p_n$, add the column from $D$ indexed by $\rho(w)$ to other columns sharing the same pivot $\rho(d(w))$, so that the row labelled by the pivot $\rho(d(w))$ has a single non-zero entry (the one for the column indexed by $\rho(w)$).
+Here, notice that the column indexed by $\rho(w)$ will only be added to columns indexed by generators in $\fA^q$ with $q>p$ (since, at the start of the procedure, $D$ is the matrix of $d$, a $P$-filtered function).
 This operation can be performed following any order, and applying the column operations on $D$.